awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks-mng.md

    The following is an example create node group command for Capacity Blocks\.
 Replace `example-values` with ones applicable to your cluster\.

    When creating the Capacity Block managed node group, do the following:
    + Set the `capacity-type` to `"CAPACITY_BLOCK"`\.
-If the capacity type isn’t set to `"CAPACITY_BLOCK"` or any of the other above required launch template values are missing, then the create request will be rejected\.
+If the capacity type isn't set to `"CAPACITY_BLOCK"` or any of the other above required launch template values are missing, then the create request will be rejected\.
    + When specifying `subnets` in the create request, make sure to only specify the subnet in the same Availability Zone as the capacity reservation\.
    + If you specify a non\-zero `desiredSize` in the create request, Amazon EKS will honor that when creating the Auto Scaling group \(ASG\)\.
-However, if the create request is made before the capacity reservation is active, then the ASG won’t be able to launch Amazon EC2 instances until it becomes active\.
+However, if the create request is made before the capacity reservation is active, then the ASG won't be able to launch Amazon EC2 instances until it becomes active\.
 As a result, ASG scaling activities will have launch errors\.
 Whenever the reservation becomes active, then the launch of instances will succeed and the ASG will be scaled up to the `desiredSize` mentioned at create time\.

    ```
    aws eks create-nodegroup \